aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

 <li>The numbers 1, 3, 5, 7 and 9 and any number whose last digit is 1, 3, 5, 7 or 9, have the additional description of odd numbers</li>
 <li>The numbers 2, 4, 6 and 8 and any number whose last digit is 2, 4, 6, 8 or 0, have the additional description of even numbers</li>
 <li>Multiples for numbers less than 13 are not listed because they can be found in the multiplication tables.</li>
+<li>Decimal expansions are listed for numbers less than 17, as well as decimal expansions for unit fractions whose denominator divide 1,000,000, 999,999 or 99,999.</li>
 </ol>
 <table>
   <thead>